charmplusplus/charm/doc/charm++/manual.rst

 object migrations.
 The compiler and runtime options are described in section :numref:`lbOption`.

-**TreeLB and its configuration**
+**TreeLB and its Configuration**

 TreeLB allows for user-configurable hierarchical load balancing.
 While the legacy centralized strategies above are still supported, TreeLB allows load balancing to be performed at different levels and frequencies in a modular way.
-TreeLB includes several kinds of trees: the 2-level tree consists of PEs and a root (essentially the same as centralized load balancing), the 3-level tree consists of PEs, processes, and a root at the top, and the 4-level tree consists of PEs, processes, process groups and a root.
+TreeLB includes several kinds of trees: the 2-level tree consists of PE and root levels (essentially the same as centralized load balancing), the 3-level tree consists of PE, process, and root levels, and the 4-level tree consists of PE, process, process group, and root levels (process groups are collections of consecutive processes; the number of groups is configurable, see below).
 Each level only balances load within its corresponding domain; for example, for the 3-level PE-Process-Root tree during process steps, each process runs the specified LB strategy over only the PEs and objects contained within the process, while, at root steps, the root strategy is run over all PEs and objects in the job.
-The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using a JSON configuration file with name `treelb.json` or by specifying the JSON file name using command line option `+TreeLBFile`.
+The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using a JSON configuration file with name ``treelb.json`` or by specifying the JSON file name using command line option ``+TreeLBFile``.
 We provide examples of some configuration files below:

 Creating a 2-level tree that first uses the Greedy strategy and then the GreedyRefine strategy at the root: